Multipartite Entanglement in Crossing the Quantum Critical Point: Introduction

 \section{Introduction}

-Quantum entanglement plays a crucial role in quantum information processing and quantum computation.
-For instance, bipartite entanglement, generally represented by von Neumann or R\'enyi entropy, is an essential ingredient for supporting quantum advantages in quantum computation.
-Multipartite entanglement, quantified by spin squeezing or quantum Fisher information (QFI)~\cite{Zhang2018, Hyllus2012, Toth2012, Pezze2017, Hauke2016, Wu2005}, is an indispensable quantum resource to perform quantum metrology beyond standard quantum limit~\cite{Braunstein1994, Giovannetti2006, Pezze2016, Giovannetti2011, Peng2020, Wang2021}.
-On the other hand, quantum entanglement can also be applied to understand quantum many-body physics~\cite{Xia2009, Amico2008, Zeng2019, Xu2018, Sachdev2009, Suzuki2013}.
-Bipartite entanglement can be used to identify the different quantum phases and critical phenomena~\cite{Kitaev2006, Levin2006, Li2008}.
-For example, there exists universal subleading entanglement entropy, termed topological entanglement entropy~\cite{Kitaev2006, Levin2006, Li2008, Eisert2010}, in the intrinsic topological order system.
-In a critical system, the conformal field theory (CFT) predicts that the entanglement entropy is logarithmically divergent with respect to the system size, of which the factor is proportional to the central charge~\cite{Vidal2003, Holzhey1994, Cardy2016}.
-Recently, multipartite entanglement is also applied to witness the symmetry-protected topological order ~\cite{Osterloh2002, Guehne2005, Hofmann2014, Movassagh2016}.
+Quantum entanglement plays a crucial role in quantum information processing and quantum computations.
+For instance, the bipartite entanglement, generally represented by von Neumann or R\'enyi entropies, is an essential ingredient for supporting quantum advantages in quantum computations.
+The multipartite entanglement, quantified by spin squeezing~\cite{Hyllus2012, Toth2012, Hauke2016} or quantum Fisher information (QFI)~\cite{Zhang2018, Pezze2017, Wu2005}, is a type of indispensable quantum resource to perform quantum metrology beyond the standard quantum limit~\cite{Braunstein1994, Giovannetti2006, Pezze2016, Giovannetti2011, Peng2020, Wang2021}.
+In addition, quantum entanglement can also be applied to understand quantum many-body physics~\cite{Amico2008, Sachdev2009, Suzuki2013, Zeng2019} both in theory~\cite{Fromholz2020} and experiment~\cite{Xia2009, Xu2018}.
+The bipartite entanglement can be used to identify different quantum phases and critical phenomena~\cite{Kitaev2006, Levin2006}.
+For example, there exists a universal subleading entanglement entropy, termed topological entanglement entropy~\cite{Kitaev2006, Levin2006, Li2008, Eisert2010}, in intrinsic topological order systems.
+In critical systems, conformal field theories (CFT) predict that the entanglement entropy is logarithmically divergent with respect to the system size, where the factor is proportional to the central charge~\cite{Vidal2003, Holzhey1994, Cardy2016}.
+Recently, the multipartite entanglement is also applied to witness the symmetry-protected topological order ~\cite{Osterloh2002, Guehne2005, Hofmann2014, Movassagh2016}.

+The Kibble-Zurek mechanism~(KZM) describes the universal dynamics of the second-order phase transitions (QPTs).
+It was first proposed to understand thermodynamic phase transitions in cosmological physics~\cite{Kibble1976, Kibble1980}, which had been introduced to classical second-order phase transitions~\cite{Zurek1985, Zurek1996}, and verified by numerical simulations including the density of kinks after a quench~\cite{Laguna1997}, vortex in two dimensions~\cite{Yates1998} and inhomogeneous quenches~\cite{Dziarmaga1999}.
+In addition, KZM is also valid in quantum phase transitions~\cite{Polkovnikov2005, Zurek2005, Dziarmaga2005}, encompassing symmetry-breaking phase transitions~\cite{GomezRuiz2019, GomezRuiz2020}, topological phase transitions~\cite{Lee2015, Liou2018}, localization-delocalization transitions~\cite{Roosz2014}, and deconfined quantum criticality~\cite{Huang2020}.
+Meanwhile, KZM can be applied to understand adiabatic dynamics~\cite{Barankov2008} and quantum annealers~\cite{Bando2020}.
+Recently, it is also studied in other aspects of quantum many-body physics~\cite{Kou2023, Suzuki2024, Jamadagni2024}.
+Moreover, KZM has been demonstrated experimentally in a variety of systems, such as solid materials~\cite{Chuang1991, Du2023}, cold atoms~\cite{Navon2015, Ko2019}, Rydberg simulators~\cite{Keesling2019}, superconducting circuits~\cite{Monaco2006}, and trap-ions~\cite{Cui2020}.